unioslo/fox-ood-paraview/README.md

-# Fox Desktop for Open OnDemand
+# Paraview for Open OnDemand

 ParaView app for Open Ondemand, as used on the Fox HPC cluster at University of Oslo.
 Supports GPU via VirtualGL